cloudmesh/classes/docs/source/lesson/prg/python_intro.rst

     print(check_triangle(4, 5, 6))

-The ``def`` keyword tells Python we define a function.
+The ``def`` keyword tells Python we are defining a function.
 As part of the definition, we have the function name, ``check_triangle``, and the parameters of the function -- variables that will be populated when the function is called.

 We call the function with arguments ``4``, ``5`` and ``6``, which are passed in order into the parameters ``a``, ``b`` and ``c``.
 A